hpc2n/selecting-modules/docs/commands.md

        S:  Module is Sticky, requires --force to unload or purge
     ```

     WARNING WARNING WARNING !!!
 Lots of modules got unloaded!
-Either logout and login again, or make sure you have saved a list of the system-modules so you can reload all of them (or use [module collections](../advanced_module/#module__collections) - you can read about this under "extra", but it is not part of this course).
+Either logout and login again, or make sure you have saved a list of the system-modules so you can reload all of them (or use [module collections](#module__saverestore) - which we get to soon.

 !!! note "<img src="../images/shell-logo_small.png"> Exercise"